Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    ceph mgr fail
    ```

-## Optionally Add Rados Gateway to the New Nodes
+## Optionally Add Rados Gateway to the Rebuilt Nodes

 1. Deploy Rados Gateway containers to the new nodes.